-In 1991, Welmore Cook, Theodore Kirkland and Ernest Hopkins saw a need to rally the Washington, DC community around what was happening with the HIV/AIDS epidemic.
-The effort they initiated to educate the community 30 years ago, has led to a movement that has impacted the lives of millions of Black LGBTQ+ individuals around the world.
+When Welmore Cook, Theodore Kirkland and Ernest Hopkins saw a need to continue an important tradition and rally the community around the HIV/AIDS in Washington, DC, they started a movement that has impacted the lives of millions of Black LGBT men and women around the world.

-The first DC Black Pride drew 800 people to Banneker Field, and centered around a theme of “Let’s All Come Together”.
-Since 1991, more than 900,000 members of the lesbian, gay, bisexual and transgender community of African descent and their allies have come to Washington DC on Memorial Day weekend to celebrate the beauty of the LGBTQ+ community and raise awareness and funding for HIV/AIDS in the name and spirit of Black Pride.
+Today, more than 500,000 members of the lesbian, gay, bisexual and transgender community of African descent and their allies come to Washington DC on Memorial Day weekend to celebrate the beauty of a shared community and raise awareness and funding for HIV/AIDS in the name and spirit of Black Pride.